Lolzkitso/old-roblox-gui/README.md

 > "Does this contain old code?"

 No, since most of the code used back in 2020 or older is now depricated.
-And I want this to work for newer games aswell that, for example, can't use Legacy Chat.
+And I want this to work for newer games aswell that, for example, can't use LegacyChatService.

 # Installation!